lunacae/SearchMethods_Benchmark/README.md

 # SearchMethods_Benchmark
-This project create benchmarks for search methos in class List&lt;T>.
+This project create benchmarks for search methods in class List&lt;T>.